ali-sajjad-rizavi/super-anime-downloader/README.md

 This repository consists of a python console application (GUI will be added soon) which takes a Anime URL as input and downloads the range of episodes you specify.

 # Packages needed
-requests, bs4 (BeautifulSoup), subprocess, re
+requests, bs4 (BeautifulSoup), os, re

 Some of them are available by default, especially if you have anaconda installed.
 You can insatll them using pip.